Tumefactive perivascular spaces

 There is a cystic focus measuring 33 x 51 x 35 mm (AP x trans x cc) with apparent septations or opposing cystic spaces centered upon the left basal ganglia, with no evidence of contrast enhancement at this site or elsewhere.
 There is complete suppression of lesion signal on FLAIR imaging.

 There is no significant mass effect, suggesting this lesion is longstanding.
-There is no surrounding T2/FLAIR hyperintensity to suggest surrounding vasogenic oedema.
+There is no surrounding T2/FLAIR hyperintensity to suggest surrounding vasogenic edema.

 There is some increased intrinsic T1 signal within the substantia nigra and some bilateral signal loss on susceptibility-weighted imaging within the substantia nigra and red nuclei.